Tribler/trustchain-superapp/currencyii/README.md

 * **All DAO's**: A list of all discovered DAO's in the network which the user can propose to join.
 * **Proposals**: A list of all proposals that the user can vote on.
 This can either be join proposals or proposals from someone else to transfer funds from one of the DAO's.
 * **My Wallet**: Overview of the used Bitcoin wallet and the ability to chane this to another.
+* **Duplicate Wallet**: In case the user has wallet files for both TestNet and Production, the user is allowed to select which one to keep.
+After the user selected either one, the files belonging to other network type are backed up.
+This, thus, ensures that the wallet is not lost.

 **First Time Launch Screens**
 <br />